 - I. A quorum for any regular or called meeting of the committee shall be defined as more than half of the voting members. - II.
-All actions of the committee require a simple majority vote of those voting members in attendance.

-If the committee chair is unable to attend, he/she will designate an acting chair from among the voting members for that meeting only.
+All actions of the committee require a simple majority vote of those voting members in attendance. - III.
+If the committee chair is unable to attend, he/she will designate an acting chair from among the voting members for that meeting only. - IV.
+Meetings may be held in-person or through an online video conference. - V. The SEPC may decide to hold a vote by email or other electronic means.